adamrudolf-becube/software-testing-basics/README.md

 But as in the case of the line coverage none of them is omnipotent, and none of them should be used as the only goal or the only measurement.

 There are automated tools to measure coverage, and usually they generate a nice html output where you can see color coded which parts of your code are not covered.
 Test coverages (most often line coverage) can be used in CI to block a pull request from merging if the coverage is below a certain limit.

+## Practical stuff

+### Separate the SUT (System under test) from the dependencies (DOC)

+We would like to test a specific part of code, called **System Under Test** (SUT).
+It can be a function or a class in case of unit tests, or modules, libraries, software blocks in case of module tests.
+The SUT is what you are testing right now.

+Every entity has inputs and outputs.
+During testing, we need to ensure that the entity gives the right output for a specific input.

+In the code, there is always a set of parts (functions, classes, interfaces, software units, blocks, etc.) interacting with each other.
+How can we pull out the entity (like a class) from the surroundings, when it relies on a lot of other classes, and those other classes also need a lot of other classes t work?
+The classes, or whatever pieces of software the SUT is dependent on are called **Depended-On Component** (DOC).
+(Definition from xUnit.)

+Example: you want to test a controller class, but it uses a model class inside, so to be able to run your controller you need to use the model as well.
+But the model uses underlying datastructures, which need to be included too, and a lot of helper classes for example to convert images.
+Then, and this is quite a big problem, your model is trying to communicate with the database.
+Not speaking about all of the classes your classes inherit from.
+So now that you wanted to test your controller separately suddenly you need to bring up kind of the whole system with a fully functioning database connection.
+Right?

+Wrong!
+We just pick the SUT, and not any real classes around it.
+The point is that we need some simplified substitutes instead of the DOC-s, which have the same interface towards our SUT, but are not dependent on any other classes.
+With simpler words in the above example you use your real controller (because that's what you want to test), but a fake model which looks like the real one, but doesn't use other classes and a dabatase connection in the background.
+It just have the same interface towards the SUT, but returns predefined values for function calls instead of reading them from the DB.

+These substitutes can be called stubs, fakes or mocks.
+We will return to these soon.

+The interaction of classes in a real code can be propagated forever.
+The whole product is coherent in some way.

+When testing a class (SUT), only its surrounding is simulated, without their dependencies.

+How can we achieve this?
+Differently in every language.